docsforadobe/javascript-tools-guide/4 - User-Interface Tools/graphic-customization-objects.rst

 Optional.
 The width and height of the drawing region in pixels.
 If specified, the image is stretched or shrunk to fit into the given rectangular area.
-If omitted, the image’s original width or height is used.
+If omitted, the image's original width or height is used.

-Draws an image within the given rectangular region, using the image file from the given image object that is appropriate to the control’s current state.
+Draws an image within the given rectangular region, using the image file from the given image object that is appropriate to the control's current state.
 Returns undefined.
 drawOSControl()
 controlObj.graphics.drawOSControl ( )